-Once butter is melted (or oil is heated), add the carrots and onion and cook over medium heat until tender.
+Once the butter is melted, add the carrots and onion and sauté until tender.

-Stir in chickpea flour, salt, pepper and nutmeg.
+Stir in the chickpea flour, salt, pepper and nutmeg until well combined with the carrot-onion mixture.

 Then, gradually stir in the plant-based milk followed by the vegetable broth.

 Bring the soup to a boil, stirring occasionally.

-Lower the heat to medium and cook for 1-2 minutes to thicken, stirring constantly.
+Lower the heat to medium-low to medium and cook until thickened (about 3-5 minutes), stirring constantly.

-Remove from heat and let stand 5 minutes.
+Remove from the heat and let stand 5 minutes.

-Using an immersion blender, puree the mixture, being careful not to splash hot liquid.
+Use an immersion blender to puree the mixture, leaving some chunks of carrot intact if desired, being careful not to splash the hot liquid.

 You can also use a regular blender instead of an immersion blender by carefully pureeing the soup in batches, again being careful not to splash the hot liquid.